Rods

 Spinning Rods

 The spinning rod is used with a spinning reel, also known as an open face reel.
 The style of spinning rod chosen will depend on the type of fish you’re after and lures or baits used.
-Using a spinning rod differs from other rods such as a baitcasting rod.
-Unlike a baitcasting rod, the reel on a spinning rod hangs down.
+Using a spinning rod differs from other rods such as a casting rod.
+Unlike casting rods, the reel on a spinning rods hang down below the handle.
 The rod is held with the last three fingers and thumb, the fore finger is used for controlling the line coming off the reel.

-On a spinning rod, not only does the reel hang down, but the guides do too, and are larger than other type rods.
+On a spinning rod, not only does the reel hang down, but the guides do too and are larger than other type rods.
 This is to accommodate the line, which spirals off the reel in large loops when cast.
 The large guides also help when reeling in line.
 Too small of a guide would create too much stress coming across the spool.
-Combined with a spinning reel, the spinning rod allows you to make long and accurate casts with lighter lures or baits.
+Combined with a spinning reel, spinning rods allow you to make long and exact casts with lighter lures or baits.
 Over the years, spinning outfits have gotten larger and heavier, allowing the use of heavy lures or weights.

 The length of the spinning rod usually ranges from 5 to 7 1/2 feet in 6 inch increments, are made from fiberglass and graphite, and with actions varying from light to heavy.
 Graphite rods are more sensitive than fiberglass, which can be important when fishing bottom baits like plastic worms, lizards or jigs.
 Handles come in two styles, straight and split-grip, and are made from foam or cork.
 It’s a personal preference which handle material to choose.

-A spinning outfit is a good choice for beginning fishermen since almost any range of baits or lures can be used, and because the line comes off the reel easier that other reels, the spinning rod is great for ultralight outfits.
+A spinning outfit is a good choice for beginning anglers since almost any range of baits or lures that can be used.
+With the line coming off the reel easier that other reels, the spinning rod is great for ultralight outfits.
 Small 1/16 ounce jigs can be easily cast with an ultralight spinning outfit.

 Spinning Rod Examples